thephpleague/csv/reading-8.0.md

 //
 ~~~

-The method takes an second optional parameter, a callable, to apply to each row of the results before returning.
+The method takes an second optional parameter, a callable, to apply to each valie of the result set before returning it.
 This callable expected:

 - the CSV current column value **(new to version 8.0.0)**
 - the CSV current row offset